The deadly new coronavirus has reached the US. Here's how to protect yourself - KTVZ

 This virus is spreading at the worst possible time of the year — when millions of people are traveling to or within China for Lunar New Year celebrations.

-Chinese New Year starts Saturday, but festivities can last for two weeks and often include family rituals that are supposed to ensure a successful year.
+Chinese New Year started Saturday, but festivities can last for two weeks and often include family rituals that are supposed to ensure a successful year.

 While the CDC’s travel warning for Wuhan is a Level 3, the travel alert level for the rest of China is at Level 1— which means “practice usual precautions.”